pytchlang/pytch-tutorials/chase/tutorial.md

 it!

-Instead I will write a Script that does nothing except continuously check to see if the Start has collided with the bird.
+Instead I will write a Script that does nothing except continuously check to see if the Star has collided with the bird.
 That way no matter which Sprite was moving we will detect it in one bit of code.
 I'll use the same idea that the ``play`` method had to keep checking.